capprogram/2017bootcamp-general/morelinux.md

 # III.
 Linux scripting

 Linux can be used as a programming language as well as an operating system -- this is called linux scripting.
+Most linux scripting capabilities can be accomplished in python, but with reduced efficiency.

-[This tutorial]() is optional and best completed after you are comfortable with both linux and the basics of programming (in any language).
+This optional [linux scripting tutorial](https://github.com/capprogram/2017bootcamp-general/blob/master/bashscripting.txt) is best completed after you are comfortable with both linux and the basics of programming in any language.
+The tutorial goes with this [bashscriptingsolutions](https://github.com/capprogram/2017bootcamp-general/blob/master/bashscriptingsolutions/) directory and this [bashscriptingfinalpuzzle](https://github.com/capprogram/2017bootcamp-general/blob/master/bashscriptingfinalpuzzle/) directory.